cs3org/reva/docs/content/en/docs/overview/_index.md

 #### The goal

-Our ultimate goal is that any open source project and software vendor that provides either storage or applications to an EFSS platform will adopt the CS3APIS as the facto standard way to collaborate.
+Our ultimate goal is that any open source project and software vendor that provides either storage or applications to an EFSS platform will adopt the CS3APIS as a de facto standard way to collaborate.
 Having all the partners using the same APIs will enable all of us for a new dimension of portability of applications across vendors.

 {{< imgproc "final.png" Fit "800x600">}}